*Updated 2024

 Lots of committees, little change

 The UN’s bodies and their committees and sub-committees, such as the General Assembly, Security Council and Human Rights Council, are plagued with bloated bureaucracy and an imbalance of power.
 These can cause important UN resolutions with widespread support and impact to be stymied by a single veto from one of the Security Council’s permanent five-member states.
-The Human Rights Council has also faced repeated criticism over allowing member countries who themselves have a history of human rights abuses (such as Russia and China) – a fact which prompted the US to temporarily withdraw from the committee in 2018, not for the first time.
+The Human Rights Council has also faced repeated criticism over allowing member countries who themselves have a history of human rights abuses (such as Russia and China, among others) – a fact which prompted the US to temporarily withdraw from the committee in 2018, not for the first time.
 Or, take the Geneva-based Conference on Disarmament, which had appointed Syria – a country well-known for using chemical weapons against its civilians – as its temporary president.
 The hypocrisy of such committees has led to little change regarding key human rights issues and general ineffectiveness overall.

 Three reasons why the UN is effective